 Confiscation of Prescription Drugs and Other Medication: The Japanese government decides which medications may be imported legally into Japan.
 The Embassy and consulates of Japan in the United States have limited information available and do not have a comprehensive lists of specific medications or ingredients.

 You can bring up to a two-month supply of allowable over-the-counter medications and up to a two-month supply of allowable vitamins into Japan duty-free.
 However, it is illegal to bring into Japan some over-the-counter medicines commonly used in the United States, including inhalers and some allergy and sinus medications.
 Specifically, products that contain stimulants (medicines that contain pseudoephedrine, such as Actifed, Sudafed, and Vicks inhalers) or codeine are prohibited.
 You can generally bring up to one month's supply of allowable prescription medicine into Japan.
 You must bring a copy of your doctor's prescription as well as a letter stating the purpose of the drug.
-However, some U.S. prescription medications cannot be imported into Japan, even when accompanied by a customs declaration and a copy of the prescription.
+However, some U.S. prescription medications, such as Adderall, cannot be imported into Japan, even when accompanied by a customs declaration and a copy of the prescription.
 You should not mail prescription medicines, including insulin and injectors, without obtaining an import certification called “Yakkan-Syoumei” from the Ministry of Health, Labor, and Welfare.
 Please see more information on importing medicines into Japan.

 Japanese physicians can often prescribe similar, but not identical, substitutes for medicines available in the United States.
 See the list of English-speaking medical facilities throughout Japan on our website.
 Some popular medications that are legal in the United States, such as Prozac and Viagra, are sold illegally in Japan on the black market.
 You risk arrest and imprisonment if you purchase such drugs illegally while in Japan.